-Bleeding after IUI may be something our patients from Scottsdale, Gilbert, AZ, and surrounding areas may experience.
+Bleeding after IUI may be something our patients from Scottsdale, AZ, Gilbert, AZ, and surrounding areas may experience.
 Bleeding is a normal side effect of the IUI procedure.
 Yet even so, it’s important to understand when bleeding is normal and what else bleeding may mean.

 Intrauterine insemination (IUI) is a non-surgical fertility treatment in which sperm is washed and mixed with a sterile medium and placed directly into the uterus.
 This is done by inserting a small, soft catheter through the cervix around the time of ovulation.

 By placing the sperm directly in the uterus, it is hoped that sperm will more be able to easily reach the fallopian tube and fertilize the released egg.

 Although the IUI procedure is non-surgical, bleeding is a normal side effect and may occur after treatment.
 Not all women will experience bleeding but those who do should only experience light spotting.

 When spotting occurs after IUI, it generally happens immediately after treatment.
 Additionally, spotting is typically minimal and is likely a result of the tissues of the cervix and vagina being irritated by the catheter used to place the sperm within the uterus.

 Spotting after IUI should stop within a few days of treatment.
 If bleeding persists or is accompanied by pain or cramping, it should be brought to your doctor’s attention since this is too early for pregnancy symptoms.